 Pop Up Shops

-All the rage, propping up and plugging the gaps in the British local high streets.
+Pop up shops are all the rage, propping up and plugging the gaps in the failing British local high streets.
 You don’t have to do it on your lonesome, but with a collective of brands share the costs and help promote your brand direct to customers.

 Like with any business venture, running a shop is a full-time job, so ensure you are prepared to roll your sleeves up and get stuck in.
 Consider what budget you have and the potential support you may need, such as staff to help run it.